catalina17/academic-website/content/authors/admin/_index.md

 # - Visitors
 ---

 I am a third-year PhD student at the [Department of Computer Science and Technology](https://cst.cam.ac.uk), University of Cambridge, supervised by [Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) and affiliated with [King's College](https://www.kings.cam.ac.uk).
-My research focuses on multimodal and relational learning in challenging scenarios (for example, in the presence of an added temporal dimension or at large scale).
+My research focuses on learning multimodal and graph-structured representations of the world.

 My professional experience includes undergraduate Software Engineering internships at Google and Facebook, continuing with more research-oriented ones at [Mila](http://mila.quebec), [X](http://x.company) and [DeepMind](http://deepmind.com) (starting July 2020).